xymostech/XymosTeX/README.md

 ## Status

-Currently, XymosTeX has reached the point where is it Turing complete (that is, it implements things like macro expansion, conditionals, assignments) and can interpret very basic horizontal and vertical boxes
+Currently, XymosTeX has reached the point where is it Turing complete (that is, it implements things like macro expansion, conditionals, assignments), can interpret basic horizontal and vertical boxes, and can generate a DVI file with the result.

-The next body of work will be creating DVI output from the parsed vertical and horizontal boxes.
+The next body of work will be parsing math expressions, performing paragraph breaking, and performing page breaking.

 ## Trying it

 Because XymosTeX is under development, the best way to try it is to clone the repo and build it from in there.

+XymosTeX produces [DVI files](https://en.wikipedia.org/wiki/Device_independent_file_format) as output, so something like dvipdf from another TeX system is needed to actually view the result.

 ```
 $ git clone https://github.com/xymostech/XymosTeX.git